solution-loisir/webc-starter-kit/README.md

 * JS pipeline with [esbuild](https://esbuild.github.io/).
 * CSS pipeline with [Lightning CSS](https://lightningcss.dev/).
 * Image optimization with [eleventy-img](https://www.11ty.dev/docs/plugins/image/).
+* [Serverless](https://www.11ty.dev/docs/plugins/serverless/): uncomment in config file to use.
 * Custom 404 page at the root.
 May require specific integration depending on your hosting setup/platform.
 * Already setup for [Netlify dev](https://www.netlify.com/products/cli/) and specific configuration through `netlify.toml`.
 * Automation for favicons and new post generation.